oyoclass/python3-doc/doc/modules/sqlite.md

 conn.close()
 ```

-Our final table looks like this, note how the id column <b>did not</b> get automatically updated:
+Our final table looks like this, note how the id column **did not** get automatically updated:

 ```SQL
 id | last_name | first_name | age | gpa